YannMoisan/blog/_posts/2019-10-20-sizeof-in-scala.md

 ## Reminder on the JVM

 Every object on the JVM has a header.
 It consists of a mark word and a klass pointer.
-On 64 bit architectures with a heap < 32G (i.e. with compressed oops), the header has a size of 12 bytes.
+On 64-bit architectures with a heap < 32G (i.e. with compressed oops), the header has a size of 12 bytes.

 Java objects are 8-byte aligned by default.
 This can be changed with a JVM flag.